homelab-alpha/docs/content/docs/docker/compose-information/plex.info.md

 ```

 - **plex_app**: The service name for the Plex container.
   - **restart: unless-stopped**: Ensures the container restarts unless it is
     explicitly stopped.
   - **logging**: Configures logging for the container.
     - **driver: "json-file"**: Uses JSON file logging driver.
     - **max-size: "1M"**: Limits log file size to 1MB.
     - **max-file: "2"**: Keeps a maximum of 2 log files.
+  - **stop_grace_period: 1m**: Sets a grace period of 1 minute before forcibly
+    stopping the container.
   - **container_name: plex**: Names the container "plex".
   - **image: plexinc/pms-docker:latest**: Uses the latest Plex Media Server
     image from Docker Hub.